pyvisa/pyvisa/docs/source/introduction/resources.rst

 In addition to the above mentioned attributes, you can access most of the VISA attributes as defined in the visa standard on your resources through properties.
-Those properties will take for you of converting Python values to values VISA values and hence simplify their manipulations.
+Those properties will take care of converting Python values to VISA values and hence simplify their manipulations.
 Some of those attributes also have lighter aliases that makes them easier to access as illustrated below: